jstoebel/quote_machine/README.md

-# quote_machine
 This is a simple Javascript app for generating random quotes.
 This project uses an AJAX request to pull quotes from a a quote API.
 Users are given the optioin to Tweet the quote.
 See this project in action at http://codepen.io/jstoebel/pen/RroWYm